 An investment return on a financial instrument is the amount of money earned by the instrument over a given time period.
 A financial instrument, such as a stock or bond, may pay dividends or interest, and may appreciate or depreciate in price in the secondary market.
 Hence, the investment return equals income received minus its cost.
-Income received would include any current income, such as dividends or interest payments, plus any capital gain or loss if the instrument is sold in the secondary market or if any principal payment is greater or less than its initial cost.
+Income received would include any current income, such as dividends or interest payments, plus any capital gain or loss if the instrument is sold in the secondary market or, in the case of debt securities, if any principal payment is greater or less than its initial cost.
 Hence:

 Total Return = Current Income + Capital Gains - Capital Losses

-However, the rate of return will depend on total return divided by the amount invested.
+However, the rate of return will depend on the total return divided by the amount invested.

 Rate of Return = (Current Income + Capital Gains - Capital Losses) / Amount Invested